Animaniacs: Conception

-Prior to Animaniacs, Warner Bros. had been working to get Steven Spielberg to make an animated film for the studio.
+Before Animaniacs, Warner Bros. had been working to get Steven Spielberg to make an animated film for the studio.
 To help court Spielberg's favor, the head of Warner Bros.
 Animation Jean MacCurdy brought director Tom Ruegger, who had successfully led A Pup Named Scooby-Doo, to help develop the concept with Spielberg.
 Ruegger pitched the idea to Spielberg of using younger versions of the Looney Tunes characters while capturing the same wackiness of those cartoons, eventually leading into Tiny Toon Adventures.
 Tiny Toon Adventures was considered a success, winning a number of Daytime Emmy awards and a Primetime Emmy award and revived the Warner Bros.
-Animation department.

-With Tiny Toon Adventures's success, Spielberg and MacCurdy pushed on Ruegger for the next idea for a series, with Spielberg emphasizing the need for something with a marquee name.
-Ruegger had already envisioned pulling three characters that he had created for his student film The Premiere of Platypus Duck while attending Dartmouth College, a trio of platypuses for this new series, and made a connection to Warner Bros. after walking around the studio lot and seeing its signature water tower.
-He came up with making this trio the Warner Brothers and their sister Dot (the latter representing the period in the "Warner Bros." name), tying the characters directly to the studio with their approval.
+Animation department.With Tiny Toon Adventures's success, Spielberg and MacCurdy pushed on Ruegger for the next idea for a series, with Spielberg emphasizing the need for something with a marquee name.
+Ruegger had already envisioned pulling three characters that he had created for his student film The Premiere of Platypus Duck while attending Dartmouth College, a trio of platypuses for this new series, and made a connection to Warner Bros. after walking around the studio lot and seeing its signature Warner Bros.
+Water Tower.
+The trio then became the Warner Brothers and their sister Dot (the latter representing the period in the "Warner Bros." name).
+This tied the characters directly to the Warner Brothers production studio which the company then approved.

 Along with reviving the character designs, Ruegger drew characterization for the Warner siblings from his three sons who could be troublemakers at the time.
-Because the Warners were portrayed as cartoon stars from the early 1930s, Ruegger and other artists for Animaniacs made the images of the Warners similar to cartoon characters of the early 1930s.
-Simple, black and white drawings of minstrels were very common in cartoons of the 1920s and 1930s, such as Buddy, Felix the Cat, Oswald the Lucky Rabbit, and the early versions of Mickey Mouse and Minnie Mouse.
+Because the Warners were portrayed as cartoon stars from the early 1930s, Ruegger and other artists for Animaniacs made the images of the Warners similar to cartoon characters from that era.
+Specific characters that served as inspirations included Felix the Cat, Bosko and Foxy.
+Rather than being modeled on any kind of real world animal, the three siblings are of an indeterminite species.

+Spielberg was involved in approving or rejecting concepts produced by Ruegger and his team, who pitched characters and concepts to Spielberg in his home often with the assistance of his children.

+Both Tiny Toons and Animaniacs were part of a larger drive by Warner Brothers studios to revitalize their Looney Tunes brand by creating new series and new characters for a new generation of viewers.
+Additional series included Taz-Mania and The Sylvester & Tweety Mysteries.